nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/quick-overview.md

 - **Build, QA and Performance analysis tooling** All the tooling we use for building, maintaining and testing our software artifacts is free and open source.
 It is available for your own project, as a great catalyzer of your engineering practices.

-- **Nuxeo Studio** and **Nuxeo cli**: Nuxeo Studio is an online application with which you can easily implement project's customisation requirements: content modeling, business logic and user interface design.
+- **Nuxeo Studio** and **Nuxeo CLI**: Nuxeo Studio is an online application with which you can easily implement project's customisation requirements: content modeling, business logic and user interface design.
 Nuxeo Studio is much more than a rapid application development tool: it guarantees you that your customisation will be maintained automatically throughout the future releases of Nuxeo Platform components.
-Nuxeo Cli is a command line tool for helping developers bootstrap their custom modules.
+Nuxeo CLI is a command line tool for helping developers bootstrap their custom modules.

-- Additional Client Integrations: Some additional client integrations are available: Adobe CC plugin, Salesforce application, AutoCad Plugin, Slack integration and more.
+- Additional **Client Integrations**: Some additional client integrations are available: Adobe CC plugin, Salesforce application, AutoCad Plugin, Slack integration and more.

 - **PaaS** and **Docker Deployment** Tooling
   Nuxeo has strong expertise in deploying Nuxeo Platform instances on docker containers, PaaS style, which you typically want to do if you are building a verticalised application on top of Nuxeo and have multi-tenancy considerations